-From the 2021/22 season, The FA's social drug programme will be run completely separately to the anti-doping programme.
+The FA's social drug programme is run completely separately to the antidoping programme.
 Testing will be conducted by an external agency with an FA Supervising Officer present to help facilitate the smooth running of the process.
-For the avoidance of doubt, this will be separate to the anti-doping testing conducted by UK Anti-Doping and concerns social drug use out-of-competition i.e., not on a match day.
+For the avoidance of doubt, this will be separate to the anti-doping testing conducted by UK Anti-Doping and concerns social drug use out-ofcompetition i.e., not on a match day.